openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 In the OpenShift 4, this is no longer possible because the Red Hat Enterprise Linux Core OS (RHCOS) does not provide any attached subscription.
 This enhancement is to provide users the Simple Content Access (SCA) certs from Red Hat Subscription Manager (RHSM).
-The Insights Operator is now the only OCP component that connects an OpenShift cluster to a Red Hat subscription experience (console.redhat.com APIs).
-The consumers of the SCA certs are not only builds, but also shared resources, such as the CSI driver.

 ### Goals